HL7/fhircast-docs/input/pagecontent/2-9-GetCurrentContext.md

 ### Get Current Context Response

-This method returns an object containing the current context of a topic; where the current context is the most recent *-open event for which no *-close event has occurred, according to the app’s subscription.
+This method returns an object containing the current context of a topic; where the current context is the most recent *-open event for which no *-close event has occurred, according to the Subscriber's subscription.
 The current context is made up of one or more "top-level" contextual resources and the type of the anchor context SHALL be in the `context.type` field.
 For example, if the current context was established using a [`Patient-open`](3-3-1-patient-open.html) request the returned object will contain `context.type: "Patient"`.
 If the current context was created by a [`DiagnosticReport-open`](3-6-1-diagnosticreport-open.html) request the returned object will contain `context.type: "DiagnosticReport"`.
-If there is no context currently established the `context.type` SHALL contain an empty string and the `context` SHALL be an empty array.
+If there is no context currently established, the `context.type` SHALL contain an empty string and the `context` SHALL be an empty array.

 {:.grid}
 Field | Optionality | Type | Description